 Max Planck institutes operate as a worldwide network based on international cooperations and projects.
-The Max Planck Society has more than 4,500 international projects with approximately 5,400 partners in more than 120 countries.
+The Max Planck institutes are involved in more than 2,500 projects with 5,000 international partners in more than 100 countries.
 International cooperations promote scientific performance and productivity; they create a scientific added value, and in many research fields make it possible to actually achieve a critical mass.

-About 6,000 post docs, junior and visiting scientists from all over the world work at the Max Planck institutes.
+Approximately 15,200 junior and visiting scientists worked in the Max Planck Society over different periods in 2015.
+This group includes: student and scientific assistants, holders of scholarships for bachelor degrees, doctoral students, post-doctoral students, research grantees and visiting scientists.
+55 per cent were foreign citizens.
 They are not only a valuable addition for the scientific work undertaken at the institutes, they also make it possible to build an international network.
 For the post docs, junior and visiting scientists themselves, a period spent at a Max Planck institute is invariably a valuable step in individual qualification and career development – a win-win situation for both sides.